-- Develop and administer career interest surveys for elementary and secondary students. - Determine appropriate activities/levels of engagement for students at each grade level. - Contact local businesses and create a contact list for those willing/able to partner with our school district - Develop a transportation plan for grades K-12 - Develop student surveys to assess impact of career-connected experiences
+- Develop and administer career interest surveys for elementary and secondary students. - Determine appropriate activities/levels of engagement for students at each grade level. - Contact local businesses and create a contact list for those willing/able to partner with our school district - Develop student surveys to assess impact of career-connected experiences